Key-Soft-Skills-for-Success/Hope-AI---Communication-Development-Program/README.md

 ### ✅ Level 2: Tenses, The Backbone of Strong Communication

- Understanding tenses helps you
+ Understanding tenses helps you to,
-  - speak clearly
+  - Speak clearly
-  - express time correctly
+  - Express time correctly
-  - sound more fluent
+  - Sound more fluent
-  - be professional in interviews and daily conversations
+  - Be professional in interviews and daily conversations

 | Day | Task | Topic |
 |-----------|-----------|-----------|